jonhayjr/jamming/README.md

 # Jamming
-This is the 'Jamming' React web application from Codeacademy that I created using React Components.
+This is the 'Jamming' React web application from Codeacademy that I created using React 'functional' components'

 ## Available Scripts